Haarish-23013963/exno1/README.md

 # Result
-The data clearning has beeen done successfully.
+The data cleaning has beeen done successfully.